ericbigpanda/docs.bigpanda.io/_integrations/ansible.md

 draft: false
 ---

-#### Install the BigPanda Ansible module
+#### Install the BigPanda Ansible Module
-If you're using Ansible v1.8 or higher, no installation is needed.
+If you're using Ansible v1.8 or higher, you do not need to install the BigPanda Ansible module.
+Go directly to the next step.

-If you're using Ansible v1.7 or lower, perform these steps:

-Download the module file below into a `library` directory next to your playbook:
+If you're using Ansible v1.7 or lower, run the following commands to download the module file into a `library` directory next to your playbook:

     mkdir playbooks; curl https://s3-us-west-1.amazonaws.com/bp-public/ansible/bigpanda > library/bigpanda